USEPA/Critical_Infrastructure_Tool/README.md

 14) Select "Properties".
 15) Select "Store tool with relative path".
 Change the path of the script file to the location of the "[location of Infrastructure Remediation Repository]/ImportHIFLD.py".
 Click Ok.
 16) Ensure that the "Battelle.EPA.WideAreaDecon.Launcher.zip" files are unzipped, and add the exe to the same folder with the zip.
 There are two instances of this file - in the main repository and in the infrastructures_gui folder in the dist folder.
+17) Add the exe to the gitignore if it is not there already.
+This file, if not ignored, will cause issues with pushes since it is too large to push over github.

 ## Running the Python script